A Refreshed Approach for a Historic Identity

 9. Contact related organizations and interest groups.

 If you are interested in inviting the public to your event, consider contacting related community organizations and interest groups, which may help boost attendance.
-Also consider promoting your event to faculty at other higher education institutions, in community church bulletins or association newsletters.
+Also consider promoting your event to faculty members at other higher education institutions, in community church bulletins or association newsletters.

 10. If budget permits, consider paid advertising.